-Investment Flows We turn to our predictions on investment flow (investment spending per month).
-Our model leads to the prediction that investment flows are inversely related to a project's estimated failure risk $\lambda$ .
-We do not observe estimated or actual failure risk $\lambda$ directly, but can approximate them in two ways.
-First, we observe the ultimate project outcome, which is determined by the actual failure risk.
-Note that the ex ante information hypothesis indicates that investors' estimated failure risk should correlate with the actual failure risk.
-If the ex ante information hypothesis is correct, we should expect ultimately successful exits (via IPO or trade sale) to be more likely for projects with an above-average investment flow.
+(via IPO or trade sale) to be more likely for projects with an above-average investment flow.
 As the first three regressions in Table 4 show, there is no evidence for this effect.
 A possible indirect measure of the estimated failure risk $\lambda$ is the ratio of final value to initial value.
-Should the ex ante information hypothesis be true, then the higher the ratio, the larger would be the expected cumulative failure probability and hence $\lambda$ .
+Should the exante information hypothesis be true, then the higher the ratio, the larger would be the expected cumulative failure probability and hence $\lambda$ .
 Again, our regression results are not significant (and thus not reported in our tables).
-Therefore, consistent with our earlier results, Table 4 provides strong evidence that investors have no ex ante information regarding the chance of success.
+Therefore, consistent with our earlier results, Table 4 provides strong evidence that investors have no ex-ante information regarding the chance of success.

-The model also predicts that the investment flow increases with the expected final value of the project.
+According to Hypothesis 3, the investment flow should also increase with the expected final value of the project.
 Assuming that the investors hold ex ante information regarding the final values, a test is only possible for successfully completed projects, using their actually realized exit values as a proxy for expected final values.
 Regression 3 in Table 5 presents the results for this test, which seem to support our hypothesis: the coefficient of the first round investment flow is significant at the 1% level.
 We conclude that investors seem to have some ex ante information regarding the expected exit values.